Sign In Forgot Password

 Hazzan Rogerio Marx

-Hazzan Marx received a Master of Arts in Judaic Studies from the HUC in 1997; and also received an Engineering degree in Sao PauloBrazil, and upon graduation studied at the Weizmann Institute of Science in RehovotIsrael.
-He was the recipient of several awards of distinction from the Hebrew Union College, the Memorial Foundation for Jewish Culture and the Rich Foundation, among others.
+Hazzan Marx is a 1995 graduate of the School of Sacred Music at Hebrew Union College (HUC) and later earned a Master of Arts in Judaic Studies from HUC in 1997.
+His academic background is both diverse and distinguished—before pursuing the cantorate, he earned an engineering degree in São Paulo and continued his studies at the prestigious Weizmann Institute of Science in Rehovot, Israel.
+His excellence in scholarship and service has been recognized with multiple awards from Hebrew Union College, the Memorial Foundation for Jewish Culture, and the Rich Foundation, among others.